William Rice (1788): Early life

 William was born in Belchertown, Massachusetts to Nathan Rice (1760-1838) and Hepzibah Allen (1763-1854).

 His father, Nathan Rice was born in Sudbury, Massachusetts, the son of John and Thankful Rice.
 He was a Revolutionary War veteran and a descendant of Edmund Rice.
 Hepzibah was the daughter of Edmund Allen and Elizabeth Woodward, and a cousin of Ethan Allen.
 She witnessed the Battle of Concord from her home.
 In the end of their lives, Nathan and Hepzibah lived in Springfield, Massachusetts.
 William Rice was raised in Wilbraham, Massachusetts, but spent some time working as a carpenter in New York.
 He moved to Springfield, Massachusetts in 1818, where he remained for the rest of his life.

 Career

+In 1810, a William Rice placed an advertisement seeking journeymen to work in his cabinet and shop joiner's business in Wilbraham.

 William was originally involved in the mercantile business working with John Holt.
 He ran the firm Rice & Upham, then worked with Rev. Daniel Dorchester to form Rice & Dorchester, and later with Rev. Dr. Frederick Merrick to form "Rice, Dorchester & Merrick."

 He was well liked, and served in many positions including as a justice of the peace.
 He was elected Register of Deeds for Hampden County in 1830, which he continued for many years.
 His loss to Democrat James E. Russell in 1858 was considered the most significant result of the local election.
 Following this defeat, his son in law, Norman Norton also resigned from the post of County treasurer.

 In 1838, he was elected County Treasurer, and continued for 15 years.
+In 1849, he was a member of the Whig Party and ran unopposed.
 He was elected a town selectman from 1824-1826 and 1830, then a member of the Massachusetts House of Representatives from Springfield in 1831.